American Visionary: John F. Kennedy’s Life and Times

 May 3, 2017 – September 17, 2017

-SAAM’s presentation of American Visionary is the first event in the John F. Kennedy Presidential Library and Museum’s yearlong, nationwide celebration that commemorates Kennedy’s centennial year.
-The exhibition opens in time for what would have been Kennedy’s 100th birthday on May 29.
+SAAM’s presentation of American Visionary is the premiere event in the John F. Kennedy Presidential Library and Museum’s yearlong, nationwide celebration that commemorates Kennedy’s centennial year.
+The exhibition opens in time for what would have been Kennedy’s 100th birthday on May 29, 2017.

 JFK: A Vision for America features John F. Kennedy’s greatest speeches alongside essays by historians, leading political thinkers, writers, and artists.
 The book presents Kennedy at his best—thought-provoking, inspiring, eloquent, and wise—on a number of wide-ranging topics, including civil rights, the race to the moon, the environment, immigration, the Cuban Missile Crisis, and more.
 JFK demonstrates the deep relevance of his words today and his lasting power and influence as an American leader and orator.